ElevatedDev/Frequency/README.md

 ### Important Git Conventions
 Always make sure that your master is up to date with the Frequency one. **NEVER** work on master.
 When making a feature, format the branch based on master with "feature/{name}" or "bugfix/{name}".
 Then you can submit the branch in a pull request.
 We will not be merging master to master.
 The whole point of this is to help prevent merging conflicts and allow for a cleaner git history.

+### How to report bugs/issues
+Always make sure to give an in-depth explaination of anything that happened when you first encountered the issue.
+If you can, give a possible theory to what could be wrong, and finally provide some proof of the bug happening in the exact situation.